GoogleChromeLabs/credential-management-sample/README.md

 ### Configure Facebook Login

-Create a project, copy the App ID and paste it to line 280 of `static/scripts/app.js`.
+[Create a project](https://developers.facebook.com/), copy the App ID and paste it to line 280 of `static/scripts/app.js`.

 ![](images/howto/fb_config.png)

 ### Install dependencies
-After checking out this repository, do followings
+After checking out this repository, do the following:

 ```
 $ git submodule init